Delici0u-s/cmd-Scripts/README.md

     >           * -Ofast (as far as i know optimal for fast)
     >           * -Oz (optimized for space efficiency)
     >           * -Og (for debugging)
+    >       * Also compiles with enablin warning flags arguments
     >   * ```make pmax```
     >       * like max, but without debug stuff and such
     >       * adds max -s and -DNDEBUG instead of -Og
+    >       * Also compiles with enablin warning flags arguments
     >   * ```make clean```
     >       * removes compiled executable
     >   * ```make clear```